ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- localhost:test/no_cfg
-     No configuration of any sort (i.e., cfg is unset, strict scopes etc) Most common configuration in production.
+     No configuration of any sort (i.e., cfg is unset, strict scopes etc) Uses a Derby store for the client, just to make sure that gets tested someplace.
+     Most common configuration in production.
      ** Must pass **
        Generic AT with lifetime 1009 sec.